 - Make arrangements with your child’s day care center or babysitter that you will always call them when your child will not be there on a particular day as scheduled.
 This is not only common courtesy, but makes sure everyone involved in the care of your child is informed of their whereabouts.
 Ask these caregivers to always phone you if your child doesn’t show up when expected.

-- If you see a child (dependent adult or pet) alone in a hot vehicle, get involved.
+- If you see a child (dependent person or pet) alone in a hot vehicle, get involved immediately.
 If they are hot or in seem in peril, get them out to shade and safety as quickly as possible.
 Do not hesitate to call 9-1-1 for assistance, and be guided by the dispatcher.

 - Never leave your car keys where children can access them, and always make sure your car is locked so that children cannot get in without adult supervision.